roxanaishere/Marketing-Analytics/README.md

 # Marketing-Analytics

-This repository is all my coursework related with marketing analytics, including Conjoint Analysis, RFM Analysis, Cluster Analysis,CLV Calculation,etc.
+This repository is all my coursework related with marketing analytics, including:
+*Conjoint Analysis with Logit Model
+*RFM Analysis
+*Cluster Analysis
+*CLV Calculation